gebhartn/user-service/README.md

 The [ci](./.github/workflows) script will run the coverage suite automatically upon pushing to master, but to run locally you may use `yarn coverage` or `yarn test` to generate coverage or run the test suite respectively.

-Note that as of writing this there is no setup or teardown of the test database, and so there may be edge case where tests fail because of a stateful testing environment.

 ## Author

 - [Nicholas Gebhart](https://nicholasgebhart.com)